How a new type of broker aims to save black families

 That’s why Hewitt and others on a countywide steering committee approved adopting the methods of Cultural Brokers Inc., a nonprofit that has succeeded with assisting African American families in Fresno County.
 Sacramento County is providing a large part of the funding for the cultural brokers program, and Santana and roughly a half-dozen other cultural brokers work closely with child welfare workers.

-First, CPS asks parents if they would like the assistance of a cultural broker, Santana said, and if they do, they sign documents authorizing that information be shared.
-Santana and other brokers just got connected to their initial families earlier this month.
+First, CPS asks parents if they would like the assistance of a cultural broker, Santana said.
+If they do, they sign documents authorizing that information be shared.
+Santana and other brokers just connected with their initial families earlier this month.

 The local cultural broker program is one element of an expansive, five-year initiative known as the Black Child Legacy Campaign that aims to reduce the number of African-American child deaths in Sacramento County by 20 percent by 2020.

-The campaign arose out of data showing that a disproportionately high number of African-American children die in Sacramento County as a result of perinatal and infant sleep-related conditions, third-party homicides and abuse or neglect, and as the Sacramento Bee reported in an Aug.
-27 article, a countywide steering committee is implementing a number of strategies to improve the life expectancy of black children.
+The campaign arose out of data showing that a disproportionately high number of African-American children die in Sacramento County as a result of perinatal and infant sleep-related conditions, third-party homicides and abuse or neglect, and as the Sacramento Bee reported in August, a countywide steering committee is implementing strategies to improve the life expectancy of black children.

 Cultural brokers are confronting statistics showing that African-American children in Sacramento County are nine times more likely than children of all other ethnic groups to be killed as a result of abuse or neglect.
 Those neglect cases include instances where parents, debilitated by drug addictions, are not providing enough supervision to protect a child from catastrophe.